cannlytics/cannlytics/cannlytics/readme.md

 ### CoAs <a name="coas"></a>

 Certificates of analysis (CoAs) are abundant for cultivators, processors, retailers, and consumers too, but the data is often locked away.
-Rich, valuable laboratory data so close, yet so far away!
-CoADoc puts these vital data points in your hands by parsing PDFs and URLs, finding all the data, standardizing the data, and cleanly returning the data to you.
+Rich, valuable laboratory data so close, yet so far away! `CoADoc` puts these vital data points in your hands by parsing PDFs and URLs, finding **all the data**, standardizing the data, and cleanly returning the data to you.

 ### Market <a name="market"></a>

-Welcome to the [Cannabis Data Market](https://cannabisdatamarket.com) and [Algorithm Farm](algorithmfarm.com), a first of their kind.
+Welcome to the [Cannabis Data Market](https://cannabisdatamarket.com) and [Algorithm Farm](algorithmfarm.com), firsts of their kind.
 The idea is that algorithms and data can be published, purchased, and consumed in a decentralized manner as NFTs, through [smart contracts](https://en.wikipedia.org/wiki/Smart_contract), empowering both algorithm and data suppliers and consumers.
 It's a win-win mechanism that potentially millions can make a good living from creating, curating, and consuming data and algorithms in the cannabis space.
 Please feel free to begin to share any initial ideas, questions, comments, etc. and join in on the fun as we populate the first cannabis-specific data NFT and algorithm NFT marketplace.

 ## 🔥 Firebase <a name="firebase"></a>